IBM/Industry-Accelerators/README.md

 # Industry-Accelerators
-Repository for storing IBM Industry Accelerator for Cloud Pak for Data artifacts.
+Repository for storing IBM Industry Accelerators for Cloud Pak for Data / watsonx.ai.